mikee47/Sming-Graphics/README.rst

                 OpenType
             .pcf, .pcf.gz
                 X11 bitmap font
-        The library supports other types so if required these are easily added.
+        The ``freetype`` library supports other types so if required these are easily added.

         These fonts have some additional parameters:
             "mono": <True/False>